DaveParillo/OpenDSA/README.md

 MIT-license.txt: The license file.
 OpenDSA is distributed under an MIT open source license.

-**Modules: Tutorial source from an obsolete system for generating content.
-Will be removed.

 ODSAkhan-exercises: Our somewhat modified version of the khan-exercises distribution (the original is also available at GitHub).
 Note that you can view